Logo

 Notes:

-• The Paris Visite zones 1-5 travel pass for tourists ("Paris and Île de France") and the Navigo "all zones" weekly or monthly travel pass are valid for transportation to and from Charles de Gaulle Airport.
-You can buy either pass at any RER ticket window at CDG.
+• The Paris Visite zones 1-5 travel pass for tourists ("Paris and Île de France") is valid for transportation to and from Charles de Gaulle Airport.
+You can buy the pass from any RER ticket window at CDG.

 (Please note that the "Paris Centre" version of the Paris Visite pass is good for only Zones 1-3 and does not cover airport transportation.)